 Real Example: United Wholesale Mortgage’s ChatUWM

-An October 2024 update added document analysis.
-Brokers can drag and drop loan documents, pay stubs, appraisal reports, and tax returns in PDF format.
-They ask questions in plain language: “What seller credits are shown on page 3?” or “Does this borrower have sufficient reserves?”
-The bot reads the document and provides answers with links to the relevant pages.
+Brokers drag and drop loan documents, pay stubs, appraisal reports, and tax returns in PDF format.
+Ask questions in plain language:

 Why are mortgage chatbots important now?

 - Thin profit margins: Independent mortgage banks lost $1,056 per loan in 2023, then made $443 per loan in 2024, with Q1 2025 showing a slight profit decline.
-With margins measured in basis points, reducing processing time directly affects the bottom line5 .
+With margins measured in basis points, reducing processing time directly affects the bottom line4 .

 - Digital expectations: Only 9% of American consumers prefer branch visits, while 55% use mobile banking apps as their primary channel.
-A 2025 Veterans United poll found 32% of homebuyers use AI tools, and 22% specifically use them to compare mortgage lenders6 .
+A 2025 Veterans United poll found 32% of homebuyers use AI tools, and 22% specifically use them to compare mortgage lenders5 .
 Chatbots meet the “instant-response” expectation without maintaining 24/7 call centers.

 - Workforce efficiency: Despite 2023 layoffs, two-thirds of lenders listed “talent management and cost-cutting” as top 2024 priorities.
-IBM’s 2024 benchmark shows AI chatbots can cut customer service expenses by up to 30%7 .
+IBM’s 2024 benchmark shows AI chatbots can cut customer service expenses by up to 30%6 .

 FAQ